beastrc/learn-web3_dapp/markdown/secret/GET_CONTRACT_VALUE.md

-Our contract is on-chain, and we're going to learn how to fetch the count stored on the contract.
+Our Contract is on-chain, and we're going to learn how to fetch the count stored on the contract.

 {% hint style="working" %}
 If you want to learn more about Secret smart contracts, follow the [**Developing your first secret contract**](https://learn.figment.io/tutorials/creating-a-secret-contract-from-scratch) tutorial.